I think we can agree that the overwhelming majority of coaches are struggling to get clients.

 As I said in my New York Times full-page ad explaining my virtues, I’m humble, but not that humble.

-Core values work has given me more breakthroughs than every other tool I have used combined.
+Between 2006 and 2012 core values work gave me more breakthroughs than every other tool I used combined as a life coach.

 I recently spent a day offering free video feedback on the websites of about 30 coaches who are members of The Fully Booked Coach Facebook Group.